The future, in our hands

 The project’s mission is to transfer to society knowledge about the values of efficiency and responsible energy consumption, new sources of energy such as renewable gas, air quality, efficient mobility, knowledge about the history of energy and its future projection, as well as to promote the STEM vocations -Science, Technology, Engineering and Mathematics-.
-Since the launch of its informative program in 2012, the Naturgy Foundation has promoted numerous activities aimed at all audiences that have received more than 700,000 users.
+Since the launch of its educational program in 2012, the Naturgy Foundation has promoted numerous activities aimed at all audiences that have received more than 700,000 users.

 In addition to its training proposal, the Foundation deals with the dissemination of the heritage of energy, preserving and cataloging the Naturgy Historical Archive and Library, with a documentary fund open to researchers, institutions and scholars.
 It also has a collection of pieces, with more than 3,200 original objects that bear witness to the industrial past and country’s technological innovation.
-At the Bolarque Hydroelectric Plant, the Foundation offers visits and training activities at its Bolarque Museum, an essential equipment to understand the production and transformation of energy through the force of water.
+At the Bolarque Hydroelectric Plant, the Foundation offers visits and educational activities at its Bolarque Museum, an essential equipment to understand the production and transformation of energy through the force of water.